charmed-kubernetes/bundle/README.md

 proxy configuration options as described in the Proxy configuration section above.

-This bundle exposes the kubeapi-load-balancer and kibana charms by default This means those charms are accessible through their public addresses.
+This bundle exposes the kubeapi-load-balancer charm by default, so it is accessible through its public address.

-If you would like to remove external access, unexpose the applications:
+If you would like to remove external access, unexpose the application:

 ```
-juju unexpose kibana
 juju unexpose kubeapi-load-balancer
 ```